Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 - The module has found a variant, but that variant has no CIT, and no fallback was specified.
 - The module wants to use a special model, but that model was not specified..

-If your module can be considered intrinsic to the item (see [recommended modules](Recommended-Configurations)), and would almost never fail to apply a CIT, then I recommend a value around 0.
+If your module would almost never fail to apply a CIT, then I recommend a value around 0.
 If your module is based on `custom_data` or `custom_name`, and often leave an item unchanged, then I recommend a value around 100.

 ### `modelPrefix`